blainekasten/shortcut.js/README.md

     function uppercaseInput(e){...}
     function validateInput(e){...}

-    shortcut('shift =', 'input#uppercase').bindsTo(uppercaseInput).bindsTo(validateInput);
+    shortcut('mod =', 'input#uppercase').bindsTo(uppercaseInput).bindsTo(validateInput);

-Here, when a user presses the + button, we run an uppercaseInput function, and then a validateInput function.
+Here, when a user presses the the modifier key with the equals key, we run an uppercaseInput function, and then a validateInput function.

 ##### noConflict